rdinter/CAUV/4-presentations/4-projections-2019-2020.md

 # CAUV Value Projections for 2019 and 2020

 In 2018, the average CAUV value across all soil types was $1,015 per Ohio Department of Taxation (ODT).
 Our projection for the average value of CAUV in the 2019 tax year is $872.
 Our projections are partially based on how the CAUV formula use Olympic averaging[^olympic] for certain components and it is possible for a potential high of $1,287 and a low of $787 for average CAUV values.
-However, it is unlikely to have large divergence from our expected projections based on the currently available data for components which use Olympic averaging.
+However, eventual CAUV values are unlikely to have a substantial divergence from our expected projections based on the currently available data for components which use Olympic averaging.

 <!-- ODT provides [general information](https://www.tax.ohio.gov/real_property/cauv.aspx) on their calculations for CAUV and how they calculate the CAUV value for each soil type across Ohio although this document will also describe the calculation procedure.
 Their information also includes the official values of inputs that ODT uses in the formula for CAUV values and is the only official documentation and values for CAUV. -->